Sleepwalking or somnambulism has long considered to be a fairly rare

 disorder.
 New research suggests that rate is much higher.

-that more people are at risk than previously thought.
+that more people are at risk than

 How Many People Sleepwalk?